The Ultimate Guide To Selling Your Home

 Appearance is critical.
 So are first impressions!

-Once you've got the potential buyer in your home, make sure you don't give them any reason to leave.
+Once you’ve got the potential buyer in your home, make sure you don’t give them any reason to leave.
 Your home should look the best it has ever looked.
-Prospective buyers should feel like they are walking into the pages of a home decor magazine - having an affordable monthly flower delivery ensures that your home is put-together and welcoming!
-And don't neglect the curb appeal - the first thing the buyers see.
+And don’t neglect the curb appeal – the first thing the buyers see.
 Freshen your curb appeal with new mulch, plants or flowers and if you have one, make sure the yard is in top shape.

 By taking a minimalistic approach to staging your home, you help the buyer envision what the space will look like once it's been adapted to their styles and tastes.
 In other words: declutter all the countertops, make all the beds, and make sure every item is in its place.
 Tuck away your personal photos so that buyers aren't distracted and can more easily envision your home as their home.